containers/toolbox/README.md

 …
 [user@hostname fedora-toolbox]$
 ```
-Modify the Dockerfile to match your taste and Fedora version.
-The image should
+Note that the image should be tagged as `fedora-toolbox` with a suffix
-be tagged as `fedora-toolbox` with a suffix matching the host Fedora version.
+matching the host Fedora version.
+In this example, it should be
-eg., `fedora-toolbox:29`, etc..
+`fedora-toolbox:28`.

 ### Create your Fedora Toolbox container:
 ```